In this topic:

 During system shutdown, by default, the Service Control Manager does not take service dependencies into consideration.
 As a result, SANsymphony software may be stopped after a Shutdown or Restart has been initiated and before dependent applications.

-In order to prevent potential problems or data loss, a Virtual SAN node running the software should not be shutdown or restarted without taking pre-emptive steps.
+problems or data loss, a Virtual SAN node running the software should

 All applications must be stopped on the Virtual SAN node before initiating a Restart or Shutdown.
 Dependent services should be stopped before stopping the DataCore Executive service.
 Provided that the service dependencies have been set up correctly, this can be done by stopping the DataCore Executive service.
 Initiating a Stop command to the DataCore Executive service will first stop any dependent services before the SANsymphony software is stopped.